-Then, a half credit could be earned by working, say, 2 times a week, for approximately 36 weeks.
+So then, a half credit can be earned by working, say, 2 times a week, for approximately 36 weeks.

-1. Speech and Debate - I kept a runnng tally of hours spent in Youth and Government meetings, etc.
+1. Speech and Debate - I kept a running tally of hours spent in Youth and Government meetings, etc.

-For example, my teen attended Youth and Government activities, which included public speaking practice and debate at their regular meetings and later at estatewide meetings.
+For example, my teen attended Youth and Government activities, which included public speaking practice and debate at their regular meetings and later at state wide meetings.
 We calculated a total of 90 hours, so this became a half credit course.